s-angelle/backend-qrcode-generator/README.md

 ## Description

 This project is a backend only QR generator.
 It asks the user for a URL and then generates it into a QR code photo.
-This was created as a part of Dr. Angela Yu's Web Development Bootcamp.

 ## Project Goals